The Best Dog Leashes of ALL Time – Leash Training Made Easy

 My top pick and favorite leash to use currently is the Harness Lead Dog Harness.

-This is an all-in-one harness and lead which is amazing!
-The engineering that went into making this leash is breath taking.
+This is an all-in-one harness and lead, which is impressive!
+The engineering that went into making this leash is breathtaking.

-Not only did they create a leash that prohibits pulling, they made it extremely simple to use.
+Not only did they create a leash that prohibits pulling, but they also made it extremely simple to use.

 Harness Lead Dog Harness Features